stla/jackpolynomials/README.md

-Note that if you use the function `jackSymbolicPol` to get a `ParametricSpray Double` object in the output, it is not guaranted that you will visually get some polynomials in the Jack parameter for the coefficients, because the arithmetic operations are not exact with the `Double` type
+Note that if you use the function `jackSymbolicPol` to get a `ParametricSpray Double` object in the output, it is not guaranted that you will visually get some polynomials in the Jack parameter for the coefficients, because the arithmetic operations are not exact with the `Double` type.

 ### Showing symmetric polynomials